SAP-samples/ui5-exercises-codejam/chapters/1.07-formatting/readme.md

 });
 ```

-We implemented a custom formatting function to custom format the `<Button />`.
-The function does not extend any base object but just returns a JavaScript object with the `formatter` method(s) inside the `sap.ui.define` call. `inputLowerThanStock` method is being passed the `availableStock` from the control's `{stock}` property binding and gets the current value of the `<StepInput />` via the standard internal UI5 APIs.
+We implemented a custom formatting function to custom format the order `<Button />`.
+The function does not extend any base object but just returns a JavaScript object with the `formatter` method(s) inside the `sap.ui.define` call.
+The `inputLowerThanStock` method is being passed the `availableStock` from the control's `{stock}` property binding and gets the current value of the `<StepInput />` via the standard internal UI5 APIs.
 It does a simple comparison and returns a boolean.

 ### 4. Import and use the `../model/formatter` in the `app/webapp/controller/App.controller.js`

 Although we have implemented and used our custom formatting function already, our view doesn't actually know where the function lives yet.
 Let's make our view aware of the function by importing it in the corresponding controller.

 ➡️ Replace the array defining the library imports as well the main function and its arguments at the top of the file with the following code snippet.
 Also add the formatter method.
-Keep the content of the main function (the return statement with the controller methods):
+Keep the content of the main function (the return statement with all controller methods):

 ```javascript
 sap.ui.define([